kwomackcodes/Khan-Academy-Write-Up/README.md

 #### Future Work/Unanswered Questions
 - Does program effectiveness vary by grade level?
 Or district size?
 - Do certain subjects/topics retain more/less active and very active learners than others?
+- For the second view could we add columns/change the calculation to return a weighted average?